"Oh, boy, what flavor?"

 - "It's a lovely day to walk down the road, and if I ever stop singing I will explode..."

-- Weird Moon: Doubles as Third Wheel.
+- Weird Moon: The moon is both alive and acts as a Third Wheel out of its Shipper on Deck views.
 "HEY, YOU TWO SHOULD KISS!!!"

 - What Does This Button Do?: